miguelgrinberg/microdot/docs/implementation/migrating.rst

     from microdot import Microdot

-Applications that were built using the synchronous web server do not need to change their imports, but will now work asynchronously.
+Applications that were built using the synchronous web server do not need to change their imports, but will now use an asynchronous web server.
 Review the :ref:`Concurrency` section to learn about the potential issues when using ``def`` function handlers, and the benefits of transitioning to ``async def`` handlers.